SampleEnvironment/SECoP/rfcs/RFC-006-acquisition.rst

 ``goal``
     Optional: a ``value`` that, when reached, stops the data acquisition.

+    Depending on the nature of the acqusition cycle being performed, it may or may not be useful to configure the acqusition with a ``goal``.
-    Interpretation is channel specific: It can represent time for timer channels, or a certain number of events, or even a desired statistical significance.
+    It can for example represent time for timer channels, or a certain number of events for event counter channels, or a desired statistical significance for a channel that represents the measurement uncertainty.

+    For acquisitions that are configured with several parameters whose value is unrelated to the main ``value`` parameter, it is better to use custom parameters instead.

 ``use_goal``
     Optional: a Boolean, if false, the goal is ignored and the acquisition